-symbol_time is the unit interval (UI) of the current data, e.g., 100 ps, 200 ps etc. For NRZ signaling, it is equivalent to bit time.
-The executable model file may use this information along with the impulse_matrix to initialize the filter coefficients.
-The unit for symbol_time is the second.
+symbol\time is the unit interval (UI) of the current data, e.g., 100 ps, 200 ps etc. which equals 1/baud rate.
+For NRZ signaling, it is equivalent to bit time.
+The executable model file may use this information along with the impulse\matrix to initialize the filter coefficients.
+The unit for symbol\time is the second.

-AMI parameters in
+AMI\parameters\in

-The AMI_parameters_in argument is a pointer to a string.
+The AMI\parameters\in argument is a pointer to a string.
 Memory for the string is allocated and de-allocated by the EDA tool.
-All the input from the AMI parameter definition file is passed to the algorithmic model using a string that has been formatted as using the tree structure defined below.
+Input parameters from the AMI parameter definition file (i.e., Usage In and Usage InOut parameters) and their associated values are passed to the algorithmic model using a string that has been formatted according to the tree structure defined below.

-The AMI_parameters_in argument must always be present in the AMI_Init function call and it must always contain the address of a valid string.
-The string must always contain at least the root name of the parameter tree, even if there are no parameters to pass to the algorithmic model.
+The AMI\parameters\in argument must always be present in the AMI\Init function call and it must always contain the address of a valid string.
+The string must always contain at least the root name of the parameter tree from the corresponding AMI parameter definition file, even if there are no parameters to pass to the algorithmic model.
+It is strongly recommended that the receiving algorithmic model compare this root name to its built-in root name.
+It is also strongly recommended that the model report mismatches as part of its message string (msg).
+The model is not required to return Return Value 0 upon exiting.